MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 - HDInsight is Microsoft Azure's implementation of Hadoop, Spark, and supporting big-data tools
 - The Azure Portal makes it easy to create and configure both Windows and Linux-based Hadoop clusters
-- HDInsight with a Hadoop cluster can perform map-and-reduce operations with Python easily
+- HDInsight with a Hadoop cluster can perform map and reduce operations with Python easily
 - HDInsight treats Linux and OS X as first class citizens and does not need Windows anywhere
 - HDInisght fully supports popular interactive tools such as Zeppelin and Jupyter